Locations:

 Entropion surgery

-Surgery is usually performed to address the inward turning eyelid and return it to a normal position.
-These surgeries typically involve local anesthesia to numb your eyelid.
-Most people go home the same day as their surgery.
+The above options may offer a temporary fix, but your healthcare provider will usually have to perform surgery to address the inward-turning eyelid and return it to a normal position.
+These surgeries typically involve sedation and local anesthesia to numb your eyelid.
+You’ll go home the same day as your surgery.

 Surgical entropion repair methods include:

 • Eyelid tightening.
-This procedure shortens your eyelid (called a lateral tarsal strip) to tighten your lid.
+This procedure shortens your eyelid (called a wedge resection or lateral tarsal strip) to tighten your lid.

 • Retractor reinsertion.
-This procedure is used to tighten your lid retractor (muscle that opens and closes your lid).
+This procedure tightens your lid retractor (the muscle that opens and closes your lid).

 Prevention